SYEDAMISBAH23/AgriScanAI/replit.md

    - AI reasoning for the verdict
    - Cleaning/handling recommendations
    - Nutritional information
-4. Results are stored in localStorage and displayed on the results page
+4. Results are displayed on the results page
+5. User can save scan to their history (stored in PostgreSQL database with userId)
-5. Past scans are maintained in history for user reference
+6. Past scans are maintained in user-specific history accessible from any device

 ### Design Patterns